3D-printed firearm: Australia

-In Australia, the state law of New South Wales criminalizes the possession of the digital plans and files to 3D print firearms under Section 51F of the Firearms Act 1996.
+In Australia, New South Wales' state law criminalizes the possession of digital blueprints and files to 3D print firearms under Section 51F of the Firearms Act 1996.
 In one case in 2015, a loaded, 3D-printed firearm was found during a police raid on a meth lab.

 In another case in February 2017, Sicen Sun was arrested on charges related to 3D printable guns.
-During trial in December 2017, he pleaded guilty to charges including possessing a digital blueprint for the manufacture of firearms, manufacturing a pistol without a licence permit, and possessing an unauthorised pistol.
-In a sentence hearing on August 6, 2018, he told the court he initially wanted to replicate a gun from the videogame Halo and when he started searching blueprints online he downloaded plans for other guns which looked "cool".
-Sun had previously posted an advertisement on the internet to sell one of his imitation weapons for "$1 million negotiable" on a Facebook buy, swap and sell group, which set off the investigation.
+During the trial in December 2017, he pleaded guilty to charges including possessing a digital blueprint for the manufacture of firearms, manufacturing a pistol without a licence permit, and possessing an unauthorised pistol.
+In a sentence hearing on August 6, 2018, he told the court he initially wanted to replicate a gun from the videogame Halo, and when he started searching blueprints online, he downloaded plans for other guns that looked "cool".
+Sun had previously posted an advertisement on the internet to sell one of his imitation weapons for "$1 million negotiable" on a Facebook buy, swap, and sell group, which set off the investigation.

 Canada

 The Canadian Criminal Code makes it a crime for a person to manufacture (or offer to manufacture) any firearm or ammunition knowing that the person is not authorized to do so under Canadian laws or regulations.
 Authorizations to manufacture can be obtained, for example, as a capability attached to a firearms business license.
-The Canadian government moreover has stated that "regardless of manufacturing method, a business licence is required to produce a firearm".
+Moreover, the Canadian government has stated that "regardless of manufacturing method, a business licence is required to produce a firearm."
 At least two separate cases during 2020 have led to charges for 3D printing of firearms.

-In 2023 a further ban was placed on computer data pertaining to certain firearms and prohibited devices, making it illegal to 1) possess or access such data for the purpose of manufacturing or trafficking, and/or 2) distribute such data knowing that the computer data are intended to be used for the purpose of manufacturing or trafficking.
-This ban was targeted at 3D printed firearms, but legally includes any other manufacturing method, and includes prohibited devices (e.g., suppressors, high-capacity magazines, short barrels, and objects that resemble real firearms).
+In 2023, a further ban was placed on computer data pertaining to certain firearms and prohibited devices, making it illegal to 1) possess or access such data for the purpose of manufacturing or trafficking, and/or 2) distribute such data knowing that the computer data are intended to be used for the purpose of manufacturing or trafficking.
+This ban was targeted at 3D-printed firearms, but legally includes any other manufacturing method, and includes prohibited devices (e.g., suppressors, high-capacity magazines, short barrels, and objects that resemble real firearms).

 Germany

 The Halle synagogue shooting gained particular notoriety for the use of improvised firearms by the perpetrator.
-3D printed magazines and a hybrid gun with a 3D printed lower receiver were carried by the shooter, though left unused.
+3D-printed magazines and a hybrid gun with a 3D-printed lower receiver were carried by the shooter, though left unused.
 The shooter was later found to have 3D printed several additional guns.
-This sparked questions over the legal status of such firearms, though the consensus in most parties represented in the Bundestag was that no additional legislation would be necessary, as the current German gun law explicitly prohibits the unlicensed manufacture of firearms regardless of method.
+This sparked questions about the legal status of such firearms, though the consensus in most parties represented in the Bundestag was that no additional legislation would be necessary, as the current German gun law explicitly prohibits the unlicensed manufacture of firearms regardless of method.

+Ireland

+On 12 May 2026, Craig McKeever was sentenced to four years and six months, with the final six months suspended, after pleading guilty to possession of a 3D printed .22 calibre pistol and three rounds of ammunition.
+Detective Garda Niall White told the court that 3d printed firearms were becoming "more prevalent".